jomian78/swarm_testbed_tablet/README.md

 To delete the ufw rule when you are done using the testbed, run:
 `sudo delete allow from 192.168.1.1`

 If you are using a physical touch screen interface, you may have to add a ufw rule for the ip address of the physical interface.

-You may also use an ethernet connection.
+The hosting player needs to add the IP address and hostname of the non-hosting player's PC to their /etc/hosts file.
+The hosting player also needs to add the IP addresses and hostnames of any touchscreen devices being used by either the hosting player or non-hosting player to the hosting player's /etc/hosts file.

+When the touchscreen application is run, the IP address of the hosting player's PC must be inputted correctly into the -address argument

 ## Running the Touch Screen Interface